estnltk/ettenten-experiments/spellcheck_evaluation/readme.md

 Corpus of _tsv_ files is created automatically, meaning it may contain several mistakes regarding the normalized forms or given tags.
 The original morphological analysis of words didn't include normalized forms, thus many of these forms where automatically synthesized based on the given morphological information.
 These new normalized forms were not manually checked.

 Although there are 15 different tags used in this corpus, these shouldn't really be used for gathering information about the number of occurrences in different categories.
 Several words may suit to more than one category, thus the given number of occurrences in one category doesn't often contain all of such cases.
 But in evaluation tags are still good to use in terms of how spell-checker works with different type of words in general.

+## II.
+Evaluation of spellchecker via morphological analysis

+### Resources and scripts

+ * `ewtb_ud_utils.py` -- module that contains utilities for processing [UD format Estonian Web TreeBank (EWTB)](https://github.com/UniversalDependencies/UD_Estonian-EWT/) corpus.
+Includes utilities for: **a)** loading corpus files with annotation post-corrections that improve comparability to Vabamorf's annotations; **b)** aligning UD's morphological annotations to Vabamorf's annotations; **c)** finding differences between Vabamorf's morph_analysis layer and morphological annotations in EWTB's syntax layer; **d)** getting summary statistics about matches and mismatches between Vabamorf's annotations and UD annotations;

+ * `spellchecker_evaluation_via_morph.ipynb` -- the notebook containing experiment description, source code and results.
+The experiment evaluates how spellchecker's suggestions can improve the quality of morphological analysis on the EWTB corpus.
+Also, the notebook shows how methods and classes from the module `ewtb_ud_utils.py` can be used;